Funeralwise.com Logo

 Orchids: Grace and Beauty in Grief

 Exotic allure and grace make orchids a symbol of elegance, refinement, and everlasting love.
 Consequently, they are often selected for their simple beauty and ethereal presence.
-Orchids convey a sense of tranquility and serenity amidst the tumult of grief.
+Orchids convey a sense of tranquility and serenity midst the tumult of grief.
 In Chinese culture, orchids symbolize fertility, abundance, and the continuity of life, serving as a reminder of the cyclical nature of existence.

 >>Making Funeral Arrangements